 The return of Jesus Christ to judge all people on the face of this earth is taught by both the Old and the New Testaments.
 A clear prediction of Jesus’ second coming can be found in Daniel 7:13: “and behold, with the clouds of heaven there came one like a son of man and he came to the Ancient of Days and was presented before him.”
-Jesus quotes this verse applying it to himself while he is standing before the high priest during his trial: “I am (the Christ, the Son of the Blessed), and you will see the Son of Man seated at the right hand of Power, and coming with the clouds of heaven.”
+Jesus quotes this verse applying it to himself while He is standing before the high priest during his trial: “I am (the Christ, the Son of the Blessed), and you will see the Son of Man seated at the right hand of Power, and coming with the clouds of heaven.”
+(Mark 14:62)

 Jesus’ second coming will differ vastly